 50 100, 150.
 Round figures and great expectations: when a new decade begins there are always many expectations, and the starting themes will often turn out to be passengers when the final balance is made.

 The 20s of the XNUMXst century begins with crisis in Iran, fires in Australia e artificial intelligence, but what hot topics kept the bank last century?
 And two centuries ago?
 Let's give the numbers: 50 100 150.
 Here are the trending topics of 50, 100 and 150 years ago.

 50 years ago, 1970: #guerrachimica

-The declaration did not, however, change US policy on two major weapons currently in use in Vietnam.
+The statement did not, however, change US policy on two major weapons currently in use in Vietnam.
 Tear gas and chemical defoliants.
-As far as biological warfare is concerned, the renunciation is unilateral and unambiguous.
-The president has indicated that research on biological warfare will be limited to defensive measures, the American supply of biological weapons would be destroyed ”.
+As for biological warfare, the renunciation is one-sided and unambiguous.
+The president has indicated that research on biological warfare will be limited to defensive measures, the American supply of biological weapons would be destroyed ".
 Already.
 WOULD.
 I guess this escort wasn't going to be destroyed.
 And the rest of the promises, too, I believe, would have been rejected.

 100 years ago, 1920: #virus stamps